-The existing solution was to build a full-featured sequence viewer.
+The existing solution on other platforms was a full-featured sequence viewer.
 Benchling and SnapGene both have large, scrollable, interfaces built for primer design and sequence exploration.
-They're powerful tools if sequence analysis is your primary job.
+They're powerful tools for users trying to design, edit, and explore plasmids in their entirety.

 APE, a common free DNA visualizer